skyformat99/lora_device_lib/porting.md

 - shifting the frame receive buffer from stack to bss by defining LDL_ENABLE_STATIC_RX_BUFFER
     - this will reduce stack usage during LDL_MAC_process()

+### Compensating For Antenna Gain

+Gain can be compensated by setting the antennaGain member in struct ldl_mac_init_arg prior to calling LDL_MAC_init().
+This value will be added to the dBm setting requested from the Radio at transmit time.